-- Does not want to talk about their school and studies.
+- Do not want to talk about their school and studies.
 Your teen has very little or no positive experience to discuss with you on school.

-- You may notice low self-confidence and low self-esteem in teens.
+- You may notice low self-confidence and low self-self-esteem in teens.

 - You may notice Depression, stress and anxiety in teens who are facing bullying at school.